jindalpawan/Portal-using-rest-api/README.md

         python manage.py runserver

-7. With your Django App and Redis running, open two new terminal windows/tabs.
-   In each new window, navigate to your project directory, activate your virtualenv, and then run the following commands (one in each window):

-   $ celery -A picha worker -l info

-   $ celery -A picha beat -l info

-8. Its time to rock.
+7. Its time to rock.
 Visit [http://localhost:8000][localhost] in your browser and you should be all set.

 [venv]: http://pypi.python.org/pypi/virtualenv